 1978 March: The Soviet rocket industry completed the technical specifications for the Energia-Buran development.

 1980 Dec.
-5: A model of Spiral space plane, designated Bor-4c, conducted its first suborbital flight in the direction of Lake Balkhash, on top of the K65M-RB5 (Cosmos-3) rocket to test a vehicle for future orbital missions.
+5: A model of Spiral space plane, designated Bor-4c, conducted its first suborbital flight in the direction of Lake Balkhash, on top of the K65M-RB5 (Kosmos-3) rocket to test a vehicle for future orbital missions.

 1982 Jan.
 6: The 3M-T Atlant transport aircraft conducts the first test flight carrying a hydrogen tank of the Energia rocket.